-Why are resources spent on FAU’s Research Pillars?
+Why are resources spent on FAU’s Research Institutes?

 Why is DoR not providing pilot, bridge or seed funding?

 Due to Florida Statute 1004.22 referenced above, DoR currently does not have the funds to invest in pilot funding.
-Such funding is currently available through the Pillars and most of the colleges.
+Such funding is currently available through the institutes and most of the colleges.
 As overall FAU grant activity increases, this will eventually create a surplus of IDC, which will then allow funding for pilot and bridge funding, along with other initiatives.
-To learn more about existing pilot funding through the pillars or colleges, contact Dr. Karin Scarpinato, firstname.lastname@example.org
+To learn more about existing pilot funding through the institutes or colleges, contact Dr. Karin Scarpinato, email@example.com or your dean.

 Why does the DoR budget appear inflated compared to other FAU units?